jamis/jamis.github.io/_posts/2014-05-05-first-great-secret.md

 "Please don't tell me you feel a song coming on, sir."

-Basil rolled his yes.
+Basil rolled his eyes.
 "No songs, Fabian."

 "But now you're going to tell me that this 'wall-following' thing is a metaphor for all of wizardry, or something?"